Australia Gross Domestic Product: Real

 1975 - 2016 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Services data was reported at 884.344 USD bn in 2016.
 This records an increase from the previous number of 857.422 USD bn for 2015.
-AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 441.483 USD bn from Jun 1975 to 2016, with 42 observations.
+AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 441.483 USD bn from Jun 1975 (Median) to 2016, with 42 observations.
 The data reached an all-time high of 884.344 USD bn in 2016 and a record low of 221.449 USD bn in 1975.
 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Services data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range